 “Look, if anybody still wants to dispute the science around climate change, have at it.
 You’ll be pretty lonely, because you’ll be debating our military, most of America’s business leaders, the majority of the American people, almost the entire scientific community, and 200 nations around the world who agree it’s a problem and intend to solve it.”

 Biologist E O Wilson is the only guy I know who's earned the right to be called Father Nature.
 After reading his terrific book 'The Diversity of Life, I had a sense of how life fits into the planet and understood how it is richly expressed in a wonderful variety of habitats.
-Life on Earth has endured for millennia like this, with every species living within the limits of its habitat.
-Everythiing was peachy in Paradise until we appeared and learned how to muck things up.
+Life on Earth has endured for millennia like this, with every species living within the limits of its niche.
+Everythiing was peachy in Paradise until we appeared and learned how to break free from our limitations.

 A wise person once said "you gotta give them hope."
 Giving people hope is something we all must try to do.
 I feel I owe to the people who just experienced their first political awakening.